 The quirky dhow bar by the beach offers an eclectic tapas menu featuring dishes such as ocean food bruschetta and aubergine calabrese with yoghurt dip.
 The South African house wines are all top notch, but the cocktails are a bit cheesy, with blue curaçao a big feature.

 At breakfast time, there is a large choice of tropical fruit and juices, as well as hams, cheeses, bread and freshly baked pastries.

 - Swimming, either in the sea or the small but perfectly formed hotel pool, is one of the main activities at Fumba

 - Snorkelling and diving are easy here, with Blue World dive centre on site.
 Guests can go out to beautiful and pristine Ukombe coral reef (30 mins by boat).
 Also offered are picnic excursions, where you can go for a full or half day trip to nearby islands or Kwale coral gardens, and hopefully spot dolphins en route

-- Going for a massage or Jacuzzi at the Baobab Spa is a gorgeous treat, with the picturesque setting a huge selling point
+- Going for a massage at the Baobab Spa is a gorgeous treat, with the picturesque setting a huge selling point

 - Playing games is a nice lazy way to pass the time at Fumba - the hotel’s inside bar has a stock of games including dominoes and Jenga

 - Guests can go for a local village tour, where they can find out about local livelihoods and traditions - all the profits go to local projects and educational programmes